+The Merneptah Stele is famous for its inscription by the ancient Egyptian Pharaoh Merneptah (1213 to 1203 BC) discovered in 1896 at Thebes.
 The text glorifies King Merneptah’s victories over the Libyans and their Sea People allies.
 It also describes a separate campaign in Canaan which was then part of Egypt’s imperial possessions.
-The final two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed Ashkalon, Gezer, Yanoam and Israel.
+The last two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed many ethnic groups including Israel.

 The name Israel written in hieroglyphs as it appears on the stele (mirror view) in line 27